 Palm oil in baby milk?
-Let's talk about the negative effects
+Let's talk about the effects

 At Kendamil, we truly care about the healthy development of babies.
-That’s why we have never ever used palm oil in our baby milk formulation.
+That’s why we do not use palm oil in our baby milk formulation.
 And we never will.

 Research has shown that when vegetable oils (like palm oil) are heated in the refining process, they release harmful levels of glycidyl fatty acid esters (GE) and 3-monochloropropanediol (3-MCPD).
 Based on the evidence from animal studies, GE is both genotoxic and carcinogenic.
 Genotoxic means that it can damage DNA, causing mutations, while carcinogenic means it can lead to cancer.
 3-MCPD can cause kidney damage.
 (1)